 Originally from Zimbabwe, Douglas trained as a product designer in the UK before becoming a certified metal fabricator.
-Now based in Australia, he is exploring the use of hydroforming—an innovative technique where steel is inflated under pressure to create organic, fluid shapes.
-This approach results in striking mirrors, vases, and chairs, each piece shaped by the unpredictable forces of the process itself.
+Now based in Australia, he is exploring new creative boundaries by designing and fabricating his own furniture and sculptural objects.

 With a deep respect for raw materials, Douglas embraces their natural imperfections, highlighting their textures and inherent qualities.
 As a master craftsman, he fabricates every piece by hand, ensuring that each work is not only an object of function but also a statement of artistry and material exploration.
 His creations challenge traditional boundaries, redefining what metal can be in contemporary design.